huwtl/penfold/README.md

 [![Build Status](https://travis-ci.org/qmetric/penfold.png)](https://travis-ci.org/qmetric/penfold)

 Penfold is responsible for managing queues of tasks.
-Penfold's understanding of a task is any valid JSON object.
+Penfold's understanding of a task is anything that's a valid JSON object.

 The primary purposes that penfold was built for: